Information for Military Service Members

 Example 9 You were an Indiana resident at the time you enlisted.
 Your spouse maintains his/her Indiana residency.
 If you are stationed outside Indiana, but your spouse maintains a household in Indiana, your county of residence as of January 1 will be considered to be the same as your spouse's.
 Therefore, you will owe tax to that county on your income.

-Note: If you have a military personnel question that is not answered here, please e-mail Tax Administration.
+Note: If you have a military personnel question that is not answered here, please e-mail Individual Income Tax Assistance.